sparkflows/sparkflows-docs/docs/machine-learning/feature-selection.rst

 In machine learning and statistics, feature selection, also known as variable selection, attribute selection or variable subset selection, is the process of selecting a subset of relevant features (variables, predictors) for use in model construction.
 Feature selection techniques are used for several reasons:

-- simplification of models to make them easier to interpret by researchers/users,[1]
+- simplification of models to make them easier to interpret by researchers/users
-- shorter training times,
+- shorter training times
-- to avoid the curse of dimensionality,
+- to avoid the curse of dimensionality
-- enhanced generalization by reducing overfitting[2] (formally, reduction of variance[1])
+- enhanced generalization by reducing overfitting (formally, reduction of variance)

 https://en.wikipedia.org/wiki/Feature_selection

 Apache Spark has the following Feature Selectors.
-Fire Insights provides them as Processors to be easily used:
+Fire Insights provides them as Processors to be easily used in the workflows:

 More details regarding the Feature Selectors in Spark can be found at: